Difference between virtual worlds: Location-based VR experiences with whole-body VR platforms vs. Metaverse / Extended Reality – Image: Xpert.Digital

 🌐🌌 Metaverse and Extended Reality

-The Metaverse is a concept that describes a comprehensive, virtual online world in which users can interact, work and play as avatars.
-It combines elements from VR, augmented reality (AR) and the traditional internet to form extended reality (XR).
-In the Metaverse, users can participate from anywhere, often with just a computer or smartphone.
+The metaverse is a concept that describes a comprehensive, virtual online world where users can interact, work, and play as avatars.
+It combines elements of VR, augmented reality (AR), and the traditional internet into an extended reality (XR).
+Users can participate in the metaverse from anywhere, often with just a computer or smartphone.

 Properties of the Metaverse